nToklo/ntokloapi-php/README.md

 ### Usage

+You can see how to see this library on the [documentation](http://ntokloapi-php.readthedocs.org/en/latest/)

 Include the require path to autoload.php and instantiate a new NtokloApi class and pass through the nToklo api key and secret.

 ``` php